oasis-tcs/openc2-tc-ops/oc2-companion.md

 Elements](https://docs.oasis-open.org/openc2/oc2ls/v1.0/cs02/oc2ls-v1.0-cs02.html#32-message)
 in the Language Spec, but their implementation details are in the Transfer specs, because 'headers' is very dependent on transport protocol.
-They tell you if the payload is a Command or Response, in JSON or something else, etc.
+They tell you if the payload is a Request or Response, in JSON or something else, etc.

-**These are not FIELDS to populate, unlike "action" and "target", etc.** These are *names of data*, and that data needs to go in the fields of your transfer headers.
+**These are not _fields_ to populate, unlike "action" and "target", etc.** These are *names of data*, and that data needs to go in the fields of your transfer headers.